 I read your pulse.

 Put your finger on the camera.
-I measure your heart rate in seconds.
+I estimate your heart rate in seconds.
 No gadgets, no gym equipment.

 Move.
 Then scroll.